 - Possession of firearms, explosives, other weapons, or dangerous chemicals on University premises or at activities authorized or supervised by the School of Law or the University.

 - Retaliation against an individual who filed, threatened to file, or served as a witness to a complaint under the policies and procedures set forth in this handbook or under the policies and procedures of any process under law.

 Prohibited conduct includes engaging in acts constituting a failure to comply with administrative rules and procedures, such as:

 - Engaging in employment in violation of hours restrictions imposed on first-year and full-time students.

-- Registering for courses or failing to register for prescribed courses in violation of the rules contained in the Student Handbook, the required course schedule, any directive from a Law Student Support advisor, or any Student Advising form.
+- Registering for courses or failing to register for prescribed courses in violation of the rules contained in the Student Handbook, the required course schedule, any directive from a Law Student Affairs advisor, or any Student Advising form.

 - Failure to comply with directions of the School of Law or University employees, officials, or law enforcement officers acting in performance of their duties and/or failure to identify oneself to the persons when requested to do so.

 - Failure to cooperate with complaint procedures.
 Examples include:

 - Failure to cooperate with the investigation of a complaint under The Standards, including failure to provide information known to the person being questioned or documents within his/her control.